ansys/pyedb/doc/source/user_guide/design_navigation.rst

 * ``grpc=True`` requires Ansys 2026.1 or later.
 * Requesting ``grpc=True`` with an older version raises an error.

-If you are writing onboarding material or reusable automation scripts, always show the ``grpc`` flag explicitly.
+If you are writing introductory material or reusable automation scripts, always show the ``grpc`` flag explicitly.

 PyEDB architecture at a glance